Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m3.md

 ### New and changed features

 - Extended Wayland Protocols
-  - The ‘event_surface’ event has been added to tizen_keyrouter protocol for sending the surface information before sending the a key to client(s).
+  - The ‘event_surface’ event has been added to tizen_keyrouter protocol for sending the surface information before sending the key to client(s).
 - Enlightenment Wayland Display Server
   - A D-Bus policy has been updated to enhance security regarding D-Bus interface.
   - A new layer has been added for e_desk_object.